rleaoinfo/NYT_news/README.md

 ### Prerequisites

-Things you need to use the software and how to install.
+Things you need to use the web app and how to install.
 * node.js
   ```sh
   v10.18.1 or latest;